 Updated: November 16, 2019

-The Top 41 Things to Do in Toronto
+The 41 Best Things To Do in Toronto

 With its wild exterior shape, the Royal Ontario Museum is a major landmark in the Yorkville neighborhood.
 It is the largest museum in Canada with forty galleries and over six million items, covering natural history (meteorites and dinosaurs), culture (historical exhibits), and art (Near East, European, African, Canadian, and South Asian styles).
 The sheer wealth of offerings and its maze-like interior take time to navigate through; give yourself at least a couple of hours to browse.
 Check it out in fall for Friday Night Live, a seasonal event that occurs weekly from 7-11:30 p.m., featuring live music, DJs, cocktails, and a new theme each week.
 This event sells out often, so buy tickets a week ahead; this will also allow you to skip the line which gets crazy long when it’s cold outside.

 Ripley’s Aquarium is home to over 16,000 underwater creatures from around the world.
 They are most notable for their Dangerous Lagoon gallery, which has the longest underwater tunnel and moving sidewalk, filled with sharks, sawfish, and sea turtles.
 They have several freshwater and saltwater tanks, plus interactive exhibits and touch tanks with rays, crabs, and sharks.
 Interactive dive shows are scheduled every two hours.
 The aquarium is open seven days a week, 365 a year, usually from 9 a.m. to 11 p.m. (there’s a cheaper ticket for access after 7 p.m.)